 It is the policy of the Board to seek all legal redress against persons found to have committed vandalism.
-Full restitution for the damage caused will be sought from the responsible persons, or in the case of minors, from the minors and their parents, under state law.
-In addition, disciplinary action will be taken in accordance with board policy and law when district students and/or employees have been found to have committed vandalism of school property.
+Full restitution for the damage caused will be sought from the responsible persons, or in the case of minors, from the minors and their parent(s) or guardians, under state law.
+In addition, disciplinary action will be taken in accordance with board policy and law when District students and/or employees have been found to have committed vandalism of school property.